 This tool allows users to explore the population of Wandsworth by various characteristics at different geographical levels.
-The report contains data from several sources that sometimes overlap – make the relevant choice from the options below to be directed to the most recent data for your selected characteristic at the desired geographical level.
+The report contains several population estimate and projection data sets.
+These data sets sometimes overlap, therefore the population total will not always appear to be the same at each level (because data is from different time periods etc.) – make the relevant choice from the options below to be directed to the most recent data for your selected characteristic at the desired geographical level.

 See our How To page for a video tutorial and below for Hints & Tips/FAQ!

 - View the report in full-screen by clicking the double-ended arrow in the bottom-corner of the report.

 - If the report is showing a map and a map area has not been selected, values for the Borough will be displayed.
 Double-click to zoom into maps.
 Hover over charts and maps to see values.

 - Each page of the report includes Age, Sex and other filters (in the grey boxes) to limit the displayed values to your population of interest.

 - Filters can also be applied using the visuals themselves (e.g. Clicking the ‘Female’ portion of a pie chart).
 You can press Ctrl whilst clicking to select multiple criteria.
 Click again on your selected options to deselect them.
 Filtering this way highlights your population of interest against borough values.

 - Some charts and tables have a ‘drill down’ option which will display more detail (e.g. by ‘drilling down’ on BAME, users can view more specific ethnic groups).
 To enable ‘drill down’, hover over the chart/table and press the single down arrow.
 Click the up arrow to return to the original view.
 Please note, ‘drill down’ must be disabled to select multiple criteria.
 Alternatively, click the double down arrow to explore all levels of detail within the dataset.